ackPeng/esphome-docs/components/sensor/sen5x.rst

 Wiring:
 -------

-The sensor has a JST GHR-06V-S 6 pin type connector, with a 1.25mm pitch.
+Both the SEN5X and SEN6X sensors have a JST GHR-06V-S 6 pin type connector, with a 1.25mm pitch.
 The cable needs this connector:

 .. figure:: images/jst6pin.png
     :align: center
     :width: 50.0%

-To force the sensor into I²C mode, the SEL pin (Interface Select pin no.5) must be shorted to ground (pin no.2).
-Pin 6 is not used.

-For better stability, the SDA and SCL lines require suitable pull-up resistors.
+For the SEN5X sensors:
+- 1 is connected to 5V
+- 2 is connected to ground
+- 3 is SDA
+- 4 is SCL
+- 5 is SEL, must be connected to ground in order to work with this component.
+- 6 is no-connect

+For the SEN6X sensors:
+- 1 is connected to 3.3V
+- 2 is connected to ground
+- 3 is SDA
+- 4 is SCL
+- 5 is connected to ground
+- 6 is connected to 3.3V

+For SEN5X sensors you must connect pin no. 5 ground enabling the I²C interface.
+Since the SEN5X sensors have a dual interface (UART/I²C) you must connect pin-5 to ground enabling the only the I²C interface.
+The SEN6X sensors only support an I²C interface.
+Pin no.5 is still connected to ground (pin no.2).
+Pin 6 is not used on the SEN5X sensors.
+But on the SEN6X sensors it can be connected VDD or (pin no. 1).

 Automatic Cleaning:
 -------------------

+The SEN5X sensors have an automatic fan-cleaning which will accelerate the built-in fan to maximum speed for 10 seconds in order to blow out the dust accumulated inside the fan.
+The default automatic-cleaning interval is 168 hours (1 week) of uninterrupted use.
+Switching off the sensor resets this time counter.
 When the module is in Measurement-Mode an automatic fan-cleaning procedure will be triggered periodically following a defined cleaning interval.
 This will accelerate the fan to maximum speed for 10 seconds to blow out the accumulated dust inside the fan.

 - Measurement values are not updated while the fan-cleaning is running.